rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 I think all of this gives me a different perspective than most typescripters have and a reason to write this post for others to see.
 For some readers, parts of this post will feel strange.
 Established practices like overloading will be considered a bad thing, writing experimental code that won't even run will be a good thing.
 Strange is a corollary of different.
-We will work with TS to solve type puzzles, figure out how to effectively beg TS to accept our code, encounter code examples that compile but really, really should not, and code that should compile but surprisingly doesn't.
+We will work with TS to solve type puzzles, figure out how to effectively beg TS to accept our code, encounter code examples that compile but really, really should not, and code examples that should compile but surprisingly don't.
-If these are all vanilla to you, then well you still may find something interesting, otherwise you will find something that is, at least, new to you.
+If these things look like vanilla to you, then well you still may find something interesting, otherwise you will find something that is, at least, new to you.
-These notes present practical examples, coding strategies, and some theoretical topics.
+These notes present practical examples, coding strategies and tricks, and some theoretical topics.
 The end of the post includes a few tiny bits of Programming Language Theory.
 A few high level comparisons with languages that use a lot of types (e.g. Haskell, PureScript, Elm) are also included if there is a strong conceptual relevance to TS.

 What is TypeScript for?
 Is it just a JavaScript add-on used to prevent typos and trivial code errors?
 Or, will TypeScript more fundamentally change the way the code is written?